caiorss/mwiki/README.md

   --icon TEXT              Favicon of the static website.
 (Default value MWiki
                            icon)
   --main-font TEXT         Main font used in document text.
-  --code-font TEXT         Code monospace used in code blocks.
+  --code-font TEXT         Code monospace font used in code blocks.
   --title-font TEXT        Title font used in document section headings.
   --list-fonts             List all available fonts.
   --allow-language-switch  Allow end-user to switch the user interface
                            language.
+  --embed-mathjax          Self host Mathjax library for rendering math
+                           formulas instead of loading it from a CDN.
+  --author TEXT            Override the frontmatter attribute author in all
+                           wiki pages.
+The author field is compiled to <meta name="author" content="AUTHOR NAME"> This setting
+                           only makes sense if there is a single author.
   --help                   Show this message and exit.
 ```

 List all available fonts: